Flederossi/fare/README.md

 ```
 fare [target name]
 ```
-In your 'Faregets' you can specify as many targets as you want but it is important that there is no left spaces behind your target name definitions.

 ## Compile fare using fare
 If you already have fare installed on your system you can run `fare` in the root of fare project to compile it that way.